joestubbs/coe379L-sp25/docs/unit01/class_intro.rst

    feature of intelligence can in principle be so precisely described that a machine can be made to simulate it.*

-If we look back even just a couple of decades, we see that the field of Artifical Intelligence had already grown into a huge field and encompassed techniques from logic, probability, perception, reasoning, and learning.
+If we look back even just a couple of decades, we see that the field of Artificial Intelligence had already grown into a huge field and encompassed techniques from logic, probability, perception, reasoning, and learning.